RayCarrot/Rayman3Readvanced/gbaengine/discoveries.md

 - The `Scene2D` constructor for some reason disables the background scrolling for the first map of `Void of Bones`.
 This was added late during development judging by the prototypes.
 - The sidescroller camera has some leftover code from either earlier games or the early production of this game.
 There's an unused camera state and some code that can never run due to the conditions not being met.
 - The Mode7 camera has 3 unused states for a free-cam like mode.
 These were used in the early prototypes.
+- When initializing `AObjectChain`, used to create chained animations for actors such as the caterpillars, it has a bug when allocating an array.
+It sets the size to the number of children when it's supposed to be one more than that since the main parent object is also included.
+This however doesn't cause any issue in the game since the number of children is always 6, and due to memory alignment it ends up allocating 8 bytes then.
+- For some reason the animations for the Caterpillar enemy is referenced from the root resource table, yet it's never used from there.
+- The order of the levels ids from the curtains in the hub worlds reflect the original order rather than the order they appear in the final game.

 ### Actors
 Most actors have the first animation be unused and just single frame, most likely for their level editor.
 This is not included when mentioning unused animations for each actor.